apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 The peripheral has integrated fault protection that drives the output to zero when activated.
 The protection activation can be trigger from various peripherals (ADC, PMC) or from GPIO inputs.

-Furthemore PWM can impelement a dead time delays before the activation of complementary outputs.
+Furthermore PWM can implement a dead time delays before the activation of complementary outputs.
 These delays are turn on by ``CONFIG_PWM_DEADTIME`` while dead time values are provided from application level the same way as duty cycle is set.

-The lower-half is initalized by function :c:func:`sam_pwminitialize`.
+The lower-half is initialized by function :c:func:`sam_pwminitialize`.

 Quad Serial Peripheral Interface (QSPI)
 ---------------------------------------